-A person working in Business Planning in Serbia typically earns around 149,000 RSD per month.
+A person working in Business Planning in Serbia typically earns around 149,000 RSD.
 Salaries range from 73,000 RSD (lowest average) to 252,000 RSD (highest average, actual maximum salary is higher).

 |Job Title||Average Salary|